Generic Name: umeclidinium (ue ME kli DIN ee um)

 bladder obstruction or other urination problems.

-It is not known whether umeclidinium passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether umeclidinium passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 Umeclidinium is not approved for use by anyone younger than 18 years old.